 They took the Hans & Gretel fairytale and made a designed candy store.
 They even built a small house from sweets inside the store.

 We bought ice cream and ate it inside the hut.
-It was a fun experience, and if you are visiting Athens with children, then consider stopping here.
+It was a fun experience, and if you are visiting Athens with children, consider stopping here.